cyclonePort · Weather Surveillance Instrumentation

 The damping ratio — balancing responsiveness and stability

 A well-designed professional wind vane must be fast enough to track genuine wind direction changes but not so sensitive that it chases every turbulent fluctuation.
-The World Meteorological Organization (WMO) specifies a damping ratio of approximately 0.3 for professional wind vanes — a carefully chosen value that allows the vane to respond to real directional changes without oscillating back and forth (‘hunting’) past the true wind direction.
+In meteorological instrument design, a damping ratio near 0.3 is commonly used as a target because it provides a practical balance between responsiveness and stability.
 Too little damping and the vane hunts endlessly; too much and it responds sluggishly to real shifts.
 Precision bearings, optimized tail geometry, and sometimes a small amount of viscous damping in the bearing assembly achieve this balance.

 From Physical Rotation to Digital Signal — How Direction Is Measured